8 Biggest Regrets in Life and How to Avoid Them

 - Working too much and not spending time with loved ones

 People make time for things that are important to them.
-To prevent working too much from becoming one of your biggest regrets in life, try to balance your work and personal life by scheduling time for family and friends the same way you would with work appointments.
+So, to prevent working too much from becoming one of your biggest regrets in life, try to balance your work and personal life by scheduling time for family and friends the same way you would your work appointments.

 Put the phone or other digital devices down and actually be present when spending time with your loved ones.
 If you can’t meet up with your friends, stay in touch via social media and other communication platforms to maintain your bond and be happier.